[On the recruiter's side]

 - No prohibited discrimination (origin, age, disability, etc.).

-– Stick to the professional sphere: this is an opportunity to collect as many objective elements as possible on the candidate's skills.
+- Stick to the professional sphere: this is an opportunity to gather as much objective information as possible about the candidate's skills.

 3. Frame the processes upstream

-On the recruiter side, a successful job interview also involves preparation and follow-up.
+On the recruiter's side, a successful job interview also involves preparation and follow-up.

-– Define your processes: number of interviews, content, people participating, deadlines, budgets, recruitment tests, etc.
+- Define your processes: number of interviews, content, people involved, deadlines, budgets, recruitment tests, etc.

-– Be transparent: in your advertisements, be clear about the recruitment stages, the prerequisites of the position, the salary and the benefits.
+- Be transparent: in your advertisements, be clear about the stages of recruitment, the job requirements, salary and benefits.

 - Keep candidates informed of their progress in the process.

-… these falsely logical shortcuts of thought which mislead when making decisions, including in matters of recruitment.
-And more particularly during job interviews.
+... these shortcuts of thought, falsely logical, which are misleading when making decisions, including recruitment decisions.
+And particularly during job interviews.

 5. Reassure and convince

-You have made your choice: in the majority of cases, the contract is concluded.
-But, sometimes, the candidate may try to renegotiate the package, or even refuse your offer.
+You've made your choice: in most cases, the contract is signed.
+But sometimes the candidate may try to renegotiate the package, or even refuse your offer.

-This is why it is all the more important to take care of your recruitment process: this allows you to reassure and convince by giving a good image of your company.
+That's why it's all the more important to take care with your recruitment process: it will help you to reassure and convince people by giving a good image of your company.